-I'm a developer living in San Francisco.
+I'm a developer and startup advisor living in San Francisco.
 I like it here because it's usually pretty warm but not too warm where I worry about wearing shorts and junk.

 I joined GitHub in 2010 as one of their first engineering hires, and helped build and grow their product and culture over five years, from nine employees all the way to 250.